pscott-au/learn-json-web-tokens/README.md

 **Note**: if this does not *look* "secure" to you, scroll down to the "[***security***](https://github.com/dwyl/learn-json-web-tokens#q-if-i-put-the-jwt-in-the-url-or-header-is-it-secure)" section.

+## Where JWT Excels in Real Life

+  - Single use Access Tokens
+  Imagine that you have wish to invite thousands of users to signup to access your application with an offer and you have some details for each of these users such as their email or phone etc.

+  One approach would be to create accounts for all of these users and associate an invite id and then send a url or link that includes details of this. or .. using JWT
+    You could sign a jwt that includes their profile details ( email, phone ) and include this in a url. when the url is accessed you can verify the content of the JWT by performing a signing check and then use the details to create the account confident that the contents of the token have not been modified.

+  - Simple multi micro service REST (stateless) API access

+ - Transactional scoped access control.
+   If you want the client to be able to perform a sequence of actions that can be completed in a commit step or totally cancelled within a timeframe then using JWT as a session management approach could be useful.

+## Lazy Approach to OAUTH Type Access Control

+With more developers consuming OAUTH API services there is growing familiarity with the JWT bearer tokens that are provided through these services and when they come to developing their own REST APIS it is understandable that they would want to align with these standards.
+Often the solution ends up using a single session token provided when a user logs in and this looks fine.
+As things evolve though it can be very easy to end up with a convoluted solution that is not fit for purpose because it suffers from the worst aspects of both session cookies and an incomplete OAUTH.

+The Common JWT Approach to DIY Auth and Access Control including Session Management

+### In Practice What Advantages Can We Expect to be Possible by starting to use JWT for access control
+  - more control over access control token storage and no reliance on native browser implementation - On Android, this means SharedPreferences, on iOS, this means Keychain.
+  - slightly less MITM attack vulnerability than session cookies because every request to the auth domain does not necessarily include the session cookie
+  - greater flexibility in using the same token across domains when compared to cookies which are bound to a specific domain.
+  - provides a path to a more robust OAUTH type aproach ( more short lived tokens to enhance security etc )
+  - If the private signing key is shared across services you are able to confirm the identity of the user without the need to communicate with the authentication provider.
+  - possible to validate the claim without performing a lookup of user session details
+  - able to incorporate signed data as part of you access credential eg this could allow you to use the same credentials ( JWT ) to prove the identity of the user and also to describe authorization of use across different services.
+  -

+### In Practice What Kind of Issues Should I be Aware of
+  - JWT tokens are not encrypted although they are signed.
+This means that anybody who has a copy of the token can examine any data stored within it.
+If there are sensitive details this can pose security risks.
+  - may end up using session cookies and lose some of the advantages originally motivating the choice to use over session cookies
+  - if you allow the token to be used as proof of identity to refresh tokens then you increase the security risks impact of an intercepted token.
+  - as soon as you introduce a persistant storage state to the session you either lose the benefits of stateless sessions or introduce a layer of complexity ( flexibility ) to your architecture that requires a more sophisticated architectural understanding.
+  - if using multiple services then this loose coupling can limit the control you have over session expiry etc.
+  - JWT use can allow you to architect complex solutions but keep in mind that it is not an authentication/session solution but just a component - don't use this hammer for every auth problem nail.
+  - if you start asking how to invalidate the token you are probably using them incorrectly.
+  You can either create an abstract layer beneath the token auth to handle this state.
+If you start trying to use changing the signing key as a session termination approach you are probably doing the wrong thing.

 ### What does a JWT *Look* Like?